joelbarton-io/LS170/0_study_guide/http_request_response.md

 ## what is HTTP?

-- "Hyper-**_text_** transfer protocol": a HTTP req/res exchange cycle involves the sending and receiving of text between a client and a server
+- "Hyper-**_text_** transfer protocol": a HTTP request/response exchange cycle involves the sending and receiving of text between a client and a server

-- client is always the one who initiates a request
+- protocol which governs the exchange of data on the Web (a service accessible via the internet)

-- the protocol that governs data exchange on the Web
+- the client is always the party which initiates a request (restaurant server/customer analogy)

 ### use cases for GET and POST